igorwojda/android-showcase/README.md

 - `[bundles]` - declare dependency bundles (groups)
 - `[plugins]` - declare Gradle plugin dependencies

-Each feature module depends on the `feature_base` module, so dependencies are shared without the need to add them explicitly in each feature module.
+Each module uses convention a plugin, so common dependencies are shared without the need to add them explicitly in each module.

 ### Convention Plugins